Van-Ma/filereader/docs/docs.md

 #### `/chat`

 - **Method:** `POST`
-- **Description:** Sends a message to the selected model for an active session.
+- **Description:** Sends a message to the selected global model for an active session.
+The session ID is used to manage conversation context.
 - **Body (JSON):**
     ```json
     {